Overview

 AkindiWeb-based test scoring tool that allows for test creation, online and paper test scoring, and report and analytics.– Marshall: Contact

-CodioProvides a college computer science platform that makes it easy to deliver engaging computing learning experiences with templated labs, auto-graded assessments, instant student feedback, customizable courseware, and research-based instructional tools.-Viterbi
+CodioProvides a college computer science platform that makes it easy to deliver engaging computing learning experiences with templated labs, auto-graded assessments, instant student feedback, customizable courseware, and research-based instructional tools.-Viterbi: Contact

-Ed DiscussionHelps scale course communication and provides a place for students to ask questions, share resources, create announcements, and chat.– Viterbi
+Ed DiscussionScales course communication and provides a place for students to ask questions, share resources, create announcements, and chat.– Viterbi: Contact

 H5PMakes it easy for everyone to create, share, and reuse interactive HTML5 content.– Price: Contact